markwbennett/Chrome_Plugin_HCDC/README.md

 ## Installation

+### Chrome Extension

 1. Download or clone this repository to your local machine
 2. Open Chrome and navigate to `chrome://extensions/`
 3. Enable "Developer mode" in the top right corner
-4. Click "Load unpacked" and select the folder containing the extension files
+4. Click "Load unpacked" and select the main folder containing the extension files
 5. The extension should now appear in your Chrome toolbar

+### Safari Extension

+1. Navigate to the `Safari_Extension/` folder
+2. Follow the installation instructions in `Safari_Extension/README.md`
+3. Enable the extension in Safari → Preferences → Extensions

 ## Usage